liyafe1997/chromebook_rw_legacy_windows/README.md

 The good thing is `Hibernate` is working!
 So if you really need a low power status for a long-term away, you can use `Hibernate`.

+## 8. Touchpad
+For my Acer cb514 (`roric`) Chromebook, DO NOT install the Coolstar's Synaptic driver, since it is a Synaptic touchpad but it is a standard Windows friendly `I2C HID` device which is NOT compatible with Coolstar's driver, and it will freeze the system for a couple of minutes.

+If you have installed Coolstar's Synaptic driver and it won't work, simply uninstall it, once you have the chipset driver installed, the `ACPI\SYNA0000` touchpad device comes out, it will attach the `I2C HID` driver and works.

-## 8. Automatically boot into RW_LEGACY / Alternate Bootloader
+## 9. Automatically boot into RW_LEGACY / Alternate Bootloader
 It is possible without unlocking WP or set GBB flags!

 Simply do